Arthur Rhys-Davids: Family and education

-At the age of three Rhys-Davids started kindergarten at the Manor Mount High School For Girls in Forest Hill.
+At the age of three Rhys-Davids started kindergarten at the Manor Mount High School in Forest Hill.
 In 1905 he left Manor Mount High School, sixth in his class, before spending the summer in Switzerland by Lake Champex.

 On 27 September 1905 he joined the Sale, Brooklands and Ashton-Upon-Mersey High School for Boys.
 Excelling at school, his parents sent him to Doctor Summerfield's Preparatory School near Oxford.
 Rhys-Davids stayed there until September 1910, when he completed the Scholarship examinations for Eton College.
 After two and a half days of exams, Rhys-Davids was questioned by a formidable array of Eton notables.
 Rhys-Davids was duly elected as a Colleger—a term used for successful candidates, who usually numbered 10.
 There were two types of pupil: Oppidans—fee-paying pupils numbering 1,000—and King's Scholars or Collegers.
 The distinction was held to be between money and ability; Oppidans viewed Collegers, financially poorer, as "unwashed saps, tugs and swots", while Collegers regarded Oppidans as "philistines" and "hearties".

 In spring 1911 he was enrolled at Eton College as a King's Scholar.
 Despite poor health—he was asthmatic and had other unspecified maladies—he took part in football, cricket, the Eton Wall Game, and the Eton Field Game.
 He was also an accomplished rugby player.
 Rhys-Davids excelled at Classics—Ancient Greek and Latin.

 In July 1913 Rhys-Davids won his Division or Class, beating his nearest rival by 53 marks.
 In Eton terms, he was now considered a specialist.
 On 12 December 1915 he was nominated for the Newcastle (Domus Exhibition) Scholarship to Balliol College, Oxford, and by 1916 was named Captain of the School.
 He was also inducted into the Eton Debating Society.
 As a person of consequence he was mentioned in The Eton Chronicle, the school's newspaper.
 On 7 April 1916 it was announced that Rhys-Davids had won the Newcastle Scholarship.
 At this point, Rhys-Davids gave the first indication he was interested in becoming a pilot and joining the Royal Flying Corps (RFC).